kensho-technologies/graphql-compiler/docs/source/core_specification/schema_types.rst

 structured and what they conceptually represent.

 GraphQL interfaces can be queried in the same way that GraphQL objects are queried.
 They can also be *type coerced*.
-GraphQL unions may only be used in a query when *type coerced*.
+GraphQL unions may only be used in a query when type coerced.

 Type coercions
 ~~~~~~~~~~~~~~